 Rheumatoid arthritis (RA) is an inflammatory condition that causes joint pain and stiffness.
-It can deform the hands and feet and erode the bones over time.
+It can deform the hands and feet and erode the bones over time, if not treated.

 Mangosteen is often promoted to improve joint flexibility and immune system function.
-The Mayo Clinic states that the research on drinking mangosteen juice to soothe arthritis pain and swelling is encouraging, though not definitive.
+The Mayo Clinic reports that research on drinking mangosteen juice to soothe arthritis pain and swelling is encouraging, though not definitive.
 The FDA has not approved mangosteen juice as safe or effective.

-Cherries have been studied for possible anti-inflammatory properties.
-However, research has focused mostly on osteoarthritis (OA), and not on RA.
+Researchers have studied cherries for their possible anti-inflammatory properties.
+The research has focused mostly on osteoarthritis (OA), rather than RA.

 In a study published in the journal Osteoarthritis Cartilage, cherry juice was found to help knee pain in patients with OA.
-But researchers noted that these results weren’t “significantly greater” than those seen with patients on a placebo.
+Researchers noted that these results weren’t “significantly greater” than those seen with patients taking placebo.

 Helping with OA